todaprojects/RestAPI-NoSQL/README.md

 ## About

-* .NET 5 microservice with a functional REST API and its own MongoDB database.
+* .NET 5 web api with a functional REST API and its own MongoDB database.
 * Project status: prototype

 ## Table of contents